My Favorite Stories

 GameStop Short Squeeze

-A short is an investing trick someone can use to profit off of a drop in stock price:
+A short is an investing trick someone can use to profit from a decline in stock price:

-3. Before the debt is due and the stock price has dropped significantly, buy the same number of shares.
+- Before the debt is due, and the stock price has dropped significantly, buy the same number of shares.

 In 2021, hedge funds were holding many short sales in GameStop stock (waiting in between #2 and #3 above).